softwareTestingResearch/demo/README.md

 Notes:
 - if two commits are too close to each other, e.g., A then B. then running tcp for B won't necessarily be using A's cache because by the time
 B's workflow starts, A might not finish yet.
+- a workflow that pushes code often will not trigger a workflow that is triggered on 'push' to run, https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow

 ## checking if qtf works without passing pytest cache across workflow